fusioncharts/dev_centre_docs/chart-guide/standard-charts/line-area-and-column-charts.md

 {% embed_chart standard-charts-line-area-and-column-charts-example-10.js %}

-## Set Data Skipping
+## Data Skipping

 Visualization plays a crucial role in data science, helping data scientists to make sense of the underlying patterns within data, even before any other computation begins.
 With v3.12.0, FusionCharts has evolved to consume large amount of data in standard charts.

-What if you want to render 10000 data points in a single series chart with a dimension of 500 * 400 pixels for line, area and column charts.
+What if you want to render 10000 data points in a single series chart with a dimension of 500x400 pixels for line, area and column charts.
 So if we take the width of the canvas as 500 pixels, an average of 20 data plots will be drawn every width of pixel which is not very informative with respect to visualization. **Data skipping** is a concept which has been introduced to draw only those plots in the canvas which actually creates a data trend without hampering the performance of the chart.

 Given below is the list of attributes by the help of which you can customize your data skipping: